marianoftes/alpha-blog/README.md

-This is the repository for the first Alpha-blog app on RoR
+This is the repository for the first Alpha-blog app.